List of prime ministers of India

 The prime minister of India is the chief executive of the Government of India and chair of the Union Council of Ministers.
 Although the president of India is the constitutional, nominal, and ceremonial head of state, in practice and ordinarily, the executive authority is vested in the prime minister and their chosen Council of Ministers.
-The prime minister is the leader elected by the party with a majority in the lower house of the Indian parliament, the Lok Sabha, which is the main legislative body in the Republic of India.
+The prime minister is the leader elected by the party or alliance with a majority in the lower house of the Indian parliament, the Lok Sabha, which is the main legislative body in the Republic of India.
 The prime minister and their cabinet are at all times responsible to the Lok Sabha.
-The prime minister can be a member of the Lok Sabha or of the Rajya Sabha, the upper house of the parliament.
+The prime minister can be a member of either the Lok Sabha or the Rajya Sabha, the upper house of the parliament.
 The prime minister ranks third in the order of precedence.